gan99/Neo4j/README.md

+Hi [Name],

+I hope you’re doing well.

+I wanted to check if you could help us with **day balance data for BMO customers**.
+We are looking to understand the availability, structure, and coverage of daily balances to support our analysis and reporting needs.

+Could you please let us know:

+* Whether day balance data is available for BMO customers
+* The time range covered
+* Any key fields or tables we should reference

+If there are any dependencies or approvals needed to access this data, please let us know as well.

+Thanks in advance for your help.

+Best regards,
+Ganesh Reddy Mannem

 Created a short_name attribute for deposit_products, which now correctly displays the Level 4 product names in the visualization and improves readability in the client drill-down.

 Updated the Neo4j data model and queries to ensure the new attribute integrates seamlessly with the existing hierarchy.